 Well, it’s that time of year again.
 It’s time to prepare my vegetable garden for planting around late April in Maryland, and I thought it would benefit my readers if I shared some of my experiences with you.

-I highly recommend that everyone grow a backyard garden, even living in an apartment or condominium with limited space.
-The best time to start your garden is after all signs of freezing temperatures have passed.
+I highly recommend that everyone grow a backyard vegetable garden, even living in an apartment or condominium with limited space.
+The best time to start your vegetable garden is after all signs of freezing temperatures have passed.

 If you live in an apartment or condominium, you can begin by growing plants in containers that you can place on your balcony or patio.
 You can grow as many containers as you like, which is probably the easiest and least time-consuming way.

-When To Start
+When To Plant Your Vegetables

 If you live in a place that experiences winter with snow, the best time to start is early Spring.
 Some cool weather plants like spinach and kale can be sown early.